AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_tunnel.html.markdown

 # aviatrix_tunnel

-The **aviatrix_tunnel** resource allows the creation and management of Aviatrix Encrypted Peering tunnels).
+The **aviatrix_tunnel** resource allows the creation and management of Aviatrix Encrypted Peering tunnels.

 ## Example Usage